 Simon Evans is one of the UK’s most respected and best loved comedians.
 Familiar from TV and radio appearances, as well as for his live tour shows and festival appearances, he is particularly popular on the corporate and after dinner circuit.
 He has been at the top of his game now for over twenty years, yet at this year’s Edinburgh Festival was unanimously agreed to only be getting better.

-His TV credits include two appearances on BBC One’s Live at the Apollo, one on Michael McIntyre’s Roadshow, and a season of Channel 4’s Stand Up for the Week.
-On BBC Radio 4, Simon Evans Goes to Market, with a fifth series going out in April 2019, delights audiences with his witty and insightful take on the unpromising comic territory of economics.
-He is also a regular on Radio 4’s The News Quiz, and wrote and hosted eight series of the news satire, The Way It Is.
+His TV credits include two appearances on BBC One’s Live at the Apollo, one on Michael McIntyre’s Comedy Roadshow, and a season of Channel 4’s Stand Up for the Week.
+On BBC Radio 4 his series Simon Evans Goes to Market has had five seasons, delighting audiences with his witty and insightful take on the comedically unpromising territory of economics, all of which prove among the most popular downloads on the BBC Sounds app.
+He is also a regular on Radio 4’s The News Quiz, and various other panel games, and from 1998 to 2002 wrote and hosted eight series of the news satire The Way It Is.

 Simon’s live tour shows such as Friendly Fire, Leashed and, most recently, Genius 2.0 have sold out theatres around the country and garnered superlative reviews from national and comedy press.
 Dominic Maxwell described him as ‘demonically dry’, William Cook as ‘sublime’, and Chortle as ‘an evil delight’.
 At the Edinburgh Festival, Genius 2.0 received the rare and highly coveted ***** rating from The Scotsman – the reviewer describing it as a ‘Masterclass’.